INTERMAGNET/wg-www-gins-data-formats/ImagMQTT/README.md

 metadata that the Edinburgh GIN holds)).

-The following optional metadata fields are available - the names in brackets after each of the fields describes which data distribution format(s) the field is used in:
+The following optional metadata fields are available - the names in brackets after each of the fields describes which data distribution format(s) the metadata field is used in:

 - "ginCode": (IMF)
 - "decbas": (IMF)